Here's Our Rant About SomaLogic Inc. (SLGC)

 SLGC’s Market Performance

-SLGC stocks went down by -16.05% for the week, with a monthly drop of -32.67% and a quarterly performance of -44.72%, while its annual performance rate touched -75.69%.
-The volatility ratio for the week stands at 6.27% while the volatility levels for the past 30 days are set at 5.82% for SomaLogic Inc. The simple moving average for the period of the last 20 days is -15.44% for SLGC stocks with a simple moving average of -57.13% for the last 200 days.
+SLGC stocks went up by 4.41% for the week, with a monthly drop of -16.72% and a quarterly performance of -48.08%, while its annual performance rate touched -75.77%.
+The volatility ratio for the week stands at 7.68% while the volatility levels for the past 30 days are set at 6.51% for SomaLogic Inc. The simple moving average for the period of the last 20 days is -5.60% for SLGC stocks with a simple moving average of -53.79% for the last 200 days.

 Analysts’ Opinion of SLGC